Aylar Lie: Appearances

 In 2010, Lie participated in the 6th season of Skal vi danse?, the Norwegian version of the British series Strictly Come Dancing.
 When Danish media ran a headline focusing on her past as a porn actress she expressed sadness and strong distress and that she was tired of being linked to events ten years in her past, although she acknowledged she may have to live with this part of her life being repeatedly brought to the surface.
 She pointed out that what took place in Los Angeles happened during a period of crisis in her personal life and that she has repeatedly attempted to clean the slate with regard to this.

 She was signed to Hard2Beat, after which she released the single "Some People", which features Ocean Drive and DJ Oriska.

+Personal life

+She started dating Dr.Ozerk Ozan in 2007.
+She was engaged to Kris Robberstad, but cancelled the wedding.
+She dated professional poker player Albert Daher from 2016-2020 and Felipe Ketzer from 2023.